-In 1969, the TASER stun gun as we know it today was invented by John Higson ‘Jack’ Cover.
+In 1969, the taser as we know it today was invented by John Higson ‘Jack’ Cover.
 In the 1960s, US authorities were faced with countless hijackings where an armed sky marshal could bring down a plane with the use of a gunshot.
 As a result they were searching for a weapon that could easily apprehend a suspect without killing him.

 At the time, Cover was then a scientist working on NASA’s Apollo moon landing project when he came across an article about how a man had become immobilised by touching a fallen power line, but had survived.